melt – a six channel sound-composition / 7’53”.

-PREMIERE 2009 at International Stage Workshop for Dance, Graz.
+PREMIERE 2009 at Internationale Stage Workshop for Dance, Graz.

-The whole piece was developed from a single track of recorded melting ice.
+The whole piece was developed from a single recording of melting ice.

 The basic idea was to compose a sculptural multichannel piece using the process of melting, changing from solid to liquid, as a paradigm for its overall form and the state of concentrated listening.